Does God love everyone or just Christians?Question: "Does God love everyone or just Christians?"

 The love of God that justifies sinners is not extended to everyone, only to those who have faith in Jesus Christ (Romans 5:1).
 The love of God that brings people into intimacy with Himself is not extended to everyone, only to those who love the Son of God (John 14:21).
 This love could be thought of as God’s “covenant love,” and it is conditional, given only to those who place their faith in Jesus for salvation (John 3:36).
 Those who believe in the Lord Jesus Christ are loved unconditionally, securely, forever.

 Does God love everyone?
-Yes.
+Yes, He shows mercy and kindness to all.
 Does God love Christians more than He loves non-Christians?
-No. Does God love Christians to a different extent than He loves non-Christians?
-Yes.
-God loves everyone equally in that He is merciful to all.
-God only loves Christians in that only Christians have His eternal grace and mercy and the promise of His forever love in heaven.
-The unconditional love God has for everyone should bring us to faith in Him, receiving in thankfulness the great conditional love He grants all those who receive Jesus Christ as Savior.
+No, not in regards to His merciful love.
+Does God love Christians in a different way than He loves non-Christians?
+Yes; because believers have exercised faith in God’s Son, they are saved.
+God has a unique relationship with Christians in that only Christians have forgiveness based on God’s eternal grace.
+The unconditional, merciful love God has for everyone should bring us to faith, receiving with gratefulness the conditional, covenant love He grants those who receive Jesus Christ as Savior.

 Recommended Resource: The Difficult Doctrine of the Love of God by D.A.
 Carson

 More insights from your Bible study - Get Started with Logos Bible Software for Free!